Health Visiting Services Southend-on-Sea

 Breastfeeding Specialist Support

-Sensitive, non-judgmental support is available to help mothers get breastfeeding off to a good start and enable them to continue to breastfeed in the long-term if they wish.
+Sensitive, non-judgmental support is available to help parents get breastfeeding off to a good start and enable them to continue to breastfeed in the long-term if they wish.
 Contact your health visitor to book a visit with our Specialist health visitor if you require an appointment.
 Advice can be given during the appointment to help prevent and treat physical problems, and to build confidence.

-The Southend Health Visiting Team can be contacted Monday-Friday, 9am-5pm, excluding bank holidays.
+The Southend Health Visiting Team can be contacted Monday to Friday, 9am to 5pm, excluding bank holidays.
 Our telephone number is 01702 534911 and email MSEICB-S.Southend0-19PublicHealthServiceAdmin@nhs.net

 They offer a wide range of free advice and support, including:

 - Breastfeeding support and infant feeding

 - Introduction to solid foods for your baby - First Steps Nutrition Trust and Start 4 Life weaning

 - Safer sleep for your baby